mgrl39/42Project/C-Piscine-Reloaded/README.md

 ## Piscine Reloaded: Exercise Status

+As a developer, I am showcasing the progress of my exercises and their current state.
+However, I do not guarantee that they are 100% complete or fully verified.

 | Number | Exercise | Status |
 |---|---|---|
 | 00 | Oh yeah, mooore... | ✅ |